Hixie/isd/servers/src/login-server/README.md

 WebSocket text frames whose format is null-terminated fields of UTF-8.
-Each field is a text string (e.g. integers are represented using ASCII digits).
+Each field is a text string (e.g. integers are represented using ASCII digits; see the README.md file in the parent directory).

-The first field is an integer called the conversation ID (in the range of a 32 bit unsigned integer).
+The first field is a uint64 field called the conversation ID (in the range of a 32 bit unsigned integer).
 The second field is a text string specifying the command (e.g. `new`, `login`, etc).
 Subsequent fields depend on the specified command, as described in the subsections below.

 The server responds in the same format.
-Replies always start with a field that says `reply`, then the conversation ID, then either a `T` if the command was successful, followed by some extra data as described below, or an `F` indicating failure, followed by an error code from the list in `../common/isderrors.pas`.
+Replies always start with a field that says `reply`, then the conversation ID (uint64), then either a `T` if the command was successful, followed by some extra data as described below, or an `F` indicating failure, followed by an error code from the list in `../common/isderrors.pas`.

 Replies are not guaranteed to be sent back in the order that messages were received (hence the conversation ID field).

+In the command descriptions below, fields are strings unless otherwise stated.

 ## `new`